Friday, February 27

 Runtime: 115 minutes

-Content warning: drug use, mature theme, violence
+Content warning: drug use, violence, mature themes

 Vanessa Amodeo, executive producer